What is Digital Learning?

 This is an introductory hands-on interactive session in the XReality Center.
 Experience VR applications and discuss opportunities for teaching and learning in and beyond the classroom.

-Virtual Reality, Digital Literacy, and Ethics in the Age of the Metaverse
+Virtual Reality, Digital Literacy, and Ethics

 What is the future of digital literacy in a world where the virtual and physical will be equally real?
 How should literacy be defined when actual human experience is no longer the touchstone for reality?
 As VR and AR begin to transform the learning environment, we will face profound questions on digital literacy and ethical issues.
 This session will explore how the growing use of VR will require new forms of digital literacy.
 We will discuss the expanding importance of privacy, ethics, and cultural sensitivity questions posed by VR and AR.
 This session will begin with a short presentation leaving ample time for discussion.